code-by-prashant/Prashant-Mishra-20135543/README.md

 # Prashant-Mishra-20135543
-This Repo consists of IGT exam projects
+This repository contains projects for the IGT exams.